Theertha-A/Day2--Analyze-a-Phishing-Email-Sample./README.md

-# Day2-Analyze a Phishing Email Sample.
+#Day2-Analyze a Phishing Email Sample..
 # Phishing Email Analysis (Task 2)

 This repository contains the analysis of a phishing email sample.